ChanlChanl

 // a primary/secondary intent structure

-Meta-prompting creates a feedback loop: test your prompt, find failures, feed the failures back to the model, get a better prompt, repeat.
-This pairs naturally with systematic testing — if you're running agents through scenario simulations, every failed scenario becomes input for meta-prompting to improve your prompt.
+This creates a feedback loop: test your prompt, find failures, feed them back to the model, get a better prompt, repeat.
+If you're running agents through scenario simulations, every failed scenario becomes input for meta-prompting.
+You can also use it to generate few-shot examples, create test cases, or produce prompt variations for A/B testing.

 typescript